Covid Has Made It Harder to Be a Health-Care Worker. Now, Many Are Thinking of Quitting

 Meantime, the often substantial personal investment into medical careers can make the decision to change course even more difficult.

-As such, Severance advised current health-care professionals who are currently reconsidering their careers to avoid making any rash decisions in response to the pandemic.
+As such, Severance advised health-care professionals who are reconsidering their careers to avoid making rash decisions in response to the pandemic.
 Instead, he recommended first thinking about a few important factors:

 - Identify the issue or issues causing dissatisfaction and determine whether there are ways to address them.